keboola/component-dv360/README.md

 Output
 ======

-List of tables, foreign keys, and a schema.
+The schema and a list of tables and foreign keys.

 Development
 -----------